 A Guide to Sri Lanka Cuisine

-Rice is the staple food as of many other Asian nations such as Thailand, China but Sri Lankans eat a lot of fish and not much beef, chicken, pork and other meat items.
-You can discover fresh ingredients, delicious local dishes, and you might find some of the flavours are familiar if you eat Thai, Indian, Chinese food at home.
+Rice is the staple food in many other Asian nations such as Thailand, and China but Sri Lankans eat a lot of fish and not much beef, chicken, pork and other meat items.
+You can discover fresh ingredients, and delicious local dishes, and you might find some of the flavours are familiar if you eat Thai, Indian, and Chinese food at home.

-Therefore Sri Lankan people share certain cooking habits and styles with many Asian and Arabian countries like India, Thailand, China.
-Dutch, English and Portuguese are another Sri Lankan trait- a legacy of Sri Lanka’s colonial past, the tourists can buy everything from croissants and pate to filled baguettes here.
+Therefore Sri Lankan people share certain cooking habits and styles with many Asian and Arabian countries like India, Thailand, and China.
+Dutch, English and Portuguese are other Sri Lankan traits- a legacy of Sri Lanka’s colonial past, the tourists can buy everything from croissants and pate to filled baguettes here.

-A quick guide to Sri Lankan cuisine
+A quick guide to Sri Lanka cuisine

-Most Sri Lankan hotels provide a large array of a food item and it includes European foods, Asian foods and typical Sri Lankan foods.
+Most Sri Lankan hotels provide a large array of food varieties and including European foods, Asian foods and typical Sri Lankan foods.
 Usually, the buffets at most hotels and restaurants are stocked with European food, Asian food, Arabian food as well as Indian food.
-Same times there is a separate corner only for Sri Lankan food, making it possible for foreign travellers to taste the typical Sri Lankan cuisines.
+Some times there is a separate corner only for Sri Lankan food, making it possible for foreign travellers to taste the typical Sri Lankan cuisines.

 Fish white curry

-This is one of the most popular Sri Lankan curries. it can be prepared with vegetable, fish or meat.
-A lot of spices are added to the curry but only a moderate amount of chilli powder is added to white curry in order to keep the spiciness at its lowest.
+This is one of the most popular Sri Lankan curries. it can be prepared with vegetables, fish or meat.
+A lot of spices are added to the curry but only a moderate amount of chilli powder is added to the white curry in order to keep the spiciness at its lowest.

 This is one of the most favourites among the local people and but it is very spicy. maybe it is not something for European taste buds.
 It has a red, yellowish colour due to the addition of an extensive amount of dry-chilli powder and powdered spices such as nutmeg, cardamom, saffron etc.